loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 ### Who can see it

 Subgroups [privacy](/en/guides/getting_started/starting_a_group/#privacy) works the same as groups' do.
-A secret subgroup will not be visible to group members.
+A secret subgroup will not be visible to group members who are not invited to the subgroup.

 Closed subgroups will be listed in the **Subgroups** tab, and, by default, members of the parent group can request and – upon approval by an admin – join them.